 (ix) Server: This field is also a response header field and specifies the software that is used by the originating server to manage the request.
 It contains information about the software subtype as well.

-(x) Message Body: A message body consists of data from the HTTP request server like images, video, attachment of files etc.
+(x) Message Body: A message body consists of data from the HTTP request server like images, videos, attachments of files, etc.

 For Example, we have shown a small substance of the message body: